Artory/drf-hal-json/README.md

 ### Link titles

 The [optional `title` attribute][hal spec title] is supported for link relations.
-If a serializer includes a field called `_link_title`, it will not be serialized as part of the object itself.
+For this, use the `HalHyperlinkedRelatedField` or `HalHyperlinkedIdentityField` field implementations.
-Instead, the field labels the link relation of the object.
+These support a `title_field` attribute which tells the serializer which model field to use as the link title.

 See the [test project][] for a complete Django project with more examples.